rubygems/bundler/README.markdown

 ## Installation

 Bundler has no dependencies besides Ruby and RubyGems.
+You can install the latest release via RubyGems:

+    gem install bundler

-Just clone the git repository and install the gem with the following rake task:
+If you want to contribute, or need a change that hasn't been released yet, just clone the git repository and install the gem with rake:

     rake install

-You can also install the gem with

-    gem install bundler --prerelease

 ## Usage